SnowballSH/Avalanche/README.md

-`zig build -Drelease-fast=true -- nnue` to make weights.zig as well (add NNUE) If the weights.zig for current net already exists (rebuild), `zig build -Drelease-fast=true`
+`zig build -Drelease-fast=true -- nnue` to make weights.zig as well (add NNUE) If the weights.zig for current net already exists (rebuild), `zig build -Drelease-fast=true` Currently no CPU-specific instructions besides POPCNT and CTZ are used, so one binary should run on any modern machine.

 Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine (It might not be online until I host it some time in the future... but you can still view its games!)